DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop2/Part_II.md

-# Part IV: Using code to accomplish a task
+# Part II: Using code to accomplish a task
 In this part we will explore Lines 21-66 in the sample code (and maybe more).
 In these lines the DAACS team performs common analysis techniques including summarising and graphing.

 ## Exercise 1 - `summarise(...)`